 Skip advert

 Advertisement

-One thing’s for certain: you’re not going to mistake the Lexus UX for any of its rivals.
+One thing’s for certain with the Lexus UX: you won’t mistake it for any of its rivals.
 While the exterior design is filtered down from the larger Lexus SUVs, it’s refreshingly different in a segment filled with me-too designs.

-The now unmistakable Lexus ‘spindle’ grille features at the front, while LED headlights are standard across the range.
-The wheel arch mouldings are designed for the rigours of the urban jungle, rather than strenuous off-road challenges, while the rear lights start at the top of the rear wing and span the rear of the vehicle.
+The unmistakable Lexus ‘spindle’ grille features at the front, while LED headlights are standard across the range.
+The wheel arch mouldings are designed for the rigours of the urban jungle, rather than strenuous off-road challenges, while the rear lights span the entire vehicle's width.

 Advertisement - Article continues below

-An interior that’s rich in quality and highly individual gives the UX genuine standout qualities in an overcrowded segment.
+There’s a rich quality to the interior that helps the UX stand out in an overcrowded segment.
 Lexus has worked hard to give the car the feel of its larger saloons and SUVs, adding little touches to give the UX showroom appeal.

+Skip advert